What Damages Can I Sue for After a Texas Car Crash?

 Punitive damages are rarer than other damages.
 That is because punitive damages punish the defendant for especially reckless or callous behavior rather than compensate the defendant and make them whole.

 To be awarded punitive damages, your attorney will have to prove the defendant’s actions reach the threshold of “gross negligence.”
 Further, you must have suffered “actual” damages (e.g. economic and/or non-economic damages) to be awarded punitive damages.

 Texas statutes cap punitive damages for car accidents at the greater of:

-If you have more questions about the types of damages that may be available to you or any other questions about your rights as an injured victim, call Thomas J. Henry Law for a free case consultation with an experienced car accident attorney.
+If you have more questions about the types of car accident damages that may be available to you or any other questions about your rights as an injured victim, call Thomas J. Henry Law for a free case consultation with an experienced car accident attorney.
 Our attorneys are available 24/7, nights and weekends to assist you.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 If for any reason you are unable to travel to our offices, we can send an attorney directly to you.

 Thomas J. Henry Law works on a contingency fee basis, so you pay us nothing unless and until we win your case.
 Do not wait, call now to begin your journey to recovery.